Nothing beats that new mattress smell.

 Aside from using organic materials, this foam type is also eco-friendly.
 That means your mattress doesn't contain chemical contaminants and is created using methods that produce less waste.

-Essentia provides a variety of non-toxic memory foam mattresses to choose from, but we want to help educate you on how non-toxic memory foam is different from traditional foams that off-gas.
+Essentia manufactures patented Beyond Latex Organic Foams that can also be described as a non-toxic memory foam.
+We want to help educate you on how non-toxic memory foam is different from traditional foams that off-gas.

-The difference in traditional foams that off-gas and our natural foam boils down to 3 key differences: the materials we use, our approach to flammability, and the third-party certifications we use to give piece of mind to our customers.
+The difference in traditional foams that off-gas and our natural foam boils down to 3 key differences: the materials we use, our approach to flammability, and the third-party certifications that give peace of mind to our customers.
 Let’s look closer at each!

 Not all foams are equal.
 Some are better than others when it comes to off-gassing due to their building materials, and below are the best types of foams that don't off-gas: